• Skip to primary navigation

 An easy recipe for pork meatballs in tomato sauce, this meatball dish can be made with leftover meatballs as well.

-These pork meatballs in tomato sauce are a very quick meal to put on your table, especially when you are using leftovers meatballs.
+These pork meatballs in tomato sauce are a very quick meal to put on your table, especially when you are using leftover meatballs.

 And if you want to be really quick, then grab a jar of previously made tomato or marinara sauce as well.
 Or a bought tomato sauce jar, of course, you could use that too, although I always say that homemade tastes better.
 But exceptions can be made.